 Your voice is an instrument you take with you wherever you go - tune it up, learn some new songs and how to sing with others.
 This group's performance is always memorable.

-These classes are related to music, but may not involve playing a musical instrument.
-They will broaden your idea of "the Arts" and provide variety and movement into your schedule.
-All new students between the ages of 8 and 11 are required to take our “Folk Arts Sampler” class.
+These classes are intended to broaden your idea of "the Arts" and to provide variety, and in some cases, movement into your schedule.
+Please note: all new students between the ages of 8 and 11 are required to take our Folk Arts Sampler class.

 Help call dances in the mornings before classes and on Thursday night at the camp dance.
 Learn some of the secrets to successful and fun dances.
 You might even get to create your very own dance!